 Below: Bark: Trunk bark of the large plum in the Upland Garden (1st photo) shows the characteristic irregular ridges and exfoliated patches of large older bark.
-Flowering stems are usually grayish and scaly with age; older flowering stems also have short twigs, marked with scars or small buds and with thorn-like tips.
+Flowering stems are usually grayish and scaly with age; older flowering stems also have short twigs marked with leaf scars and with thorn-like tips.
 (2nd photo)

 Bark: Horizontal lenticels are visible on older stems (1st photo) and younger stems (2nd photo) that still retain a reddish-brown color (center).
 Twigs (3rd photo) are reddish-brown as are the buds which are sharp pointed.

 Above: A typical leaf of the wild plum.
 Below: A cluster of young plums just starting to turn yellow.
 In the wild, most will not remain on the plant long enough to turn red.

 Below: Two American Plum in the Upland Garden, one listed as a Minneapolis Heritage Tree.